New York (2009 film): Plot

-Sometime in 2008, Omar Aijaz, a young Indian Muslim man living in the United States, is arrested by the FBI after weapons are found in the trunk of a taxi registered to him.
-He is interrogated by Agent Roshan, a South Asian Muslim officer who has lived in the U.S. for two decades.
+Sometime in 2008, Omar Aijaz, a young Indian man living in the United States, is arrested by the FBI after weapons are found in the trunk of a taxi registered to him.
+He is interrogated by Agent Roshan, a South Asian origin officer who has lived in the U.S. for two decades.
 Roshan suspects Omar's involvement with Samir "Sam" Sheikh, a former college friend believed to be connected to terrorist activities.
-Omar, unaware of Sam’s current life, is pressured into cooperating with the FBI to spy on him.
+Omar, unaware of Sam's current life, is pressured into cooperating with the FBI to spy on him.

-The narrative shifts to a flashback from 1999, when Omar arrived in the U.S. to attend New York State University.
+The narrative shifts to a flashback from 1999, when Omar arrived in the U.S. to attend New York State University for his Master Degree.
 There, he befriends Sam and Maya, a fellow student and counselor.
 The three form a close bond, though Omar secretly harbours feelings for Maya.
 Over time, Maya and Sam fall in love, prompting Omar to distance himself.
 Their lives are disrupted by the September 11 attacks.

 Back to the present, Omar reconnects with Sam and Maya—now married with a son, Danyal—under the guise of rekindling old friendships, while secretly reporting to Roshan.
 He learns Maya is involved in civil rights activism, helping Sam's employee and former detainee Zilgai cope with trauma from his post-9/11 arrest.
-Initially, Omar finds no incriminating evidence against Sam, but gradually uncovers deeper layers of Sam’s past.
+Initially, Omar finds no incriminating evidence against Sam, but gradually uncovers deeper layers of Sam's past.
 Sam had been detained at Guantánamo Bay for nine months due to circumstantial evidence and was tortured.
 Though later exonerated, the experience left him emotionally scarred and radicalised.

 A turning point arrives when Zilgai, unable to reintegrate into society, kills a police officer and leads the police on a long chase ultimately ending in his death by suicide; in the aftermath, Sam appears to abandon his plans for a terrorist attack.
 However, Omar later discovers the plan is still active.
 He alerts Roshan, and in the final act, Sam is persuaded to surrender.
 As he complies, he is shot dead by FBI snipers.
 Maya, rushing to stop him, is also killed in stray crossfire.

 The film concludes six months later with Omar adopting Danyal.
 Roshan, now recognised for his service, comforts Omar, explaining that while everyone believed they were doing the right thing, timing and choices shaped their fates.
 The story ends with a reflection on friendship, trauma, and the long-lasting consequences of 9/11.